aaronps/irmoduleyofeng/README.md

 There is only support for opening and sending data, it is assumed that the recording of commands is done using another application.

+To import use _one_ of these methods:

+* git submodule then import: `git submodule add https://github.com/aaronps/irmoduleyofeng`
+* download the code then import
+* import a generated `aar` file

+then:

 ```java
 // *this* is an android.content.Context, for example, Activity